Subject Matter Expert:

 In order to protect High or Restricted data entrusted to its care (See Policy AD95, Information Assurance and IT Security and its corresponding standards), the University reserves the right to monitor its networks to detect and respond to externally or internally generated attacks upon its systems, subject to the constraints of this Policy.

-PROTECTION OF PERSONALLY IDENTIFIABLE INFORMATION (PII) – All systems that house certain types of information classified as "High," such as PII, are subject to the Pennsylvania Data Security Breach Notification Laws, (PA Statutes, Title 73, Ch.
-43, §2301 -2308, 2329) and/or other applicable data breach notification laws.
+PROTECTION OF PII– All systems that house certain types of information classified as High, such as PII, are subject to the Pennsylvania Breach of Personal Information Notification Act (73 Pa.
+Stat. § 2301 et seq) and/or other applicable data breach notification laws.
 University systems classified as High and Restricted must be scanned appropriately to identify PII using University approved scanning procedures.
 Users of University systems shall utilize the results of required scanning to facilitate proper handling of any and all PII identified.

 University approved scanning procedures will be developed to identify stored PII to facilitate proper handling.
 Users are responsible for remediating (i.e., securely removing, redacting) unauthorized instances of PII on their systems.
 If, however, the scanning identifies PII that also is subject to a litigation hold, please contact the Office of General Counsel before remediating.
 Subject to the constraints of this Policy regarding authorization, the University also reserves the right to perform automated checks to detect and respond to the possible exfiltration of PII over its computer networks.
 Periodic security scans for PII will be administered to detect unauthorized instances of PII, when necessary.
 Deliberate failure to remediate unauthorized instances of PII may result in disciplinary action.
 Please see the following resource for specific guidance and direction as to current University approved scanning procedures.